tecnogueto/tecnogueto.github.io/README.md

-# Projeto do curos da Tecnogueto
+# Projeto do cursos da Tecnogueto